osu-eesc/extension_staff_directory/README.txt

-This module is designed to work for creating a staff directory page for all OSU Extension and AES staff
+Drupal 6 module that imports data from extension.oregonstate.edu and creates a staff directory page listing OSU Extension and AES staff.
+A group listing can found at http://extension.oregonstate.edu/find-us/group

 core = "6.x"
 dependencies[] = "content_access"